uml-digitalinitiatives/islandora-1x-solr-indexer/README.md

 If you are experiencing trouble getting your object indexed you can increase the debugging level to **TRACE** which will give you a tremendous amount of information during processing.
 It is **not** recommended to leave the logging at this level for production use.

-By default the log level is set to `INFO`, you can modify the level for the Fedora 3 Indexer or Apache Camel by using the `fc3indexer.log.indexer` and `fc3indexer.log.camel` variables.
+By default the log level is set to `INFO` for the indexer and `WARN` for Camel and other processes (ActiveMQ, Xalan), you can modify the level for the Fedora 3 Indexer or components using the following system properties.

+* `fc3indexer.log.indexer` = Fedora 3 Indexer
+* `fc3indexer.log.camel` = Apache Camel
+* `fc3indexer.log.activemq` = Apache ActiveMQ
+* `fc3indexer.log.xml` = Xalan and Java.xml

 For example to set the indexer to `TRACE` and Apache Camel to `DEBUG`
 ```shell